Sterling drops as EU's Barnier says just hours left for Brexit deal | Business

 Sterling fell on Friday, reversing some of its recent gains, after European Union chief negotiator Michel Barnier warned that there were just hours left to reach a Brexit trade deal with London.

-The British currency is still on track for its best week since the end of July as market confidence has risen sharply this week on hopes that the European Union and Britain will clinch a last-minute trade deal ahead of a Dec.
+The British currency is still on track for its best week since the end of July as market confidence has risen sharply on hopes the EU and Britain will clinch a last-minute trade deal ahead of a Dec.
 31 deadline, when a Brexit transition period ends.
-Almost a year after Britain formally left the EU, the two sides are in the final stretch of talks over a post-Brexit trade deal.
+Almost a year after Britain formally left the bloc, the two sides are in the final stretch of talks over a post-Brexit trade deal.

 Meantime, Bank of England policymaker Gertjan Vlieghe said the central bank may need to cut interest rates below zero for the economy to fully recover, according to Bloomberg TV.